RelationNet2: Deep Comparison Columns for Few-Shot Learning: Related Work

 \keypoint{Classifier Synthesis} Another line of work focuses on synthesising a classifier based on the provided few-shot training data \cite{gidaris2018dynamic}.
 An early method in this line learned a transferrable `LearnNet' that generated convolutional weights for the base recognition network given a one-shot training example \cite{bertinetto2016feedForwardOneShot}.
 However, this was limited to binary classification.
-Conditional Neural Processes \cite{gidaris2018dynamic} exploited a similar idea, but in a Bayesian framework.
+Conditional Neural Processes \cite{garnelo2018conditional} exploited a similar idea, but in a Bayesian framework.
 SNAIL obtained excellent results by embedding the training set with temporal convolutions and attention \cite{mishra2018simple}.
-Recently Qiao \etal proposed a method to predict classification parameters given neuron activations \cite{qiao2017few}.
-In this case the global parameter prediction network is the task-agnostic knowledge that is transferred from auxiliary categories.
+The PPA model predicts classification parameters given neuron activations \cite{qiao2017few}.
+In this case the global parameter prediction network is the task agnostic knowledge that is transferred from auxiliary categories.
 Compared to the fast adaptation approaches, these methods generally synthesize their classifier in a single pass, making them faster to train on the target problem. {However learning to synthesize a full classifier does entail some complexity.
 This process can overfit and generalize poorly to novel target problem.}